 In order to help our dentists reach their business goals more efficiently, we keep digital records of their practice’s financials.
 Doing so allows them (and us!) to focus on what they’re passionate about, without drowning in a stack of papers.

-4. Detail Oriented
+4. Your Dental Accountant Should Be Detail Oriented

-Your dental accountant must be detail-oriented as he will be dealing primarily with the numbers you will use to make important financial decisions.
-One misplaced comma, period, or mistaking a 0 for an 8 could influence a judgement call and do serious damage to your practice.
+Your dental accountant must be detail-oriented as they will be dealing primarily with the numbers you use to make important financial decisions.
+One misplaced comma, period, or mistaking a 0 for an 8 could influence a judgment call and do serious damage to your practice.

 When we work with a dental practice over time, we learn how it operates and we can detect patterns in their financials.
-If anything looks unusual as we go over their monthly statements, we dig deeper to find out why the numbers look the way the do and help dentists make better financial decisions based on that data.
+If anything looks unusual as we go over their monthly statements, we dig deeper to find out why the numbers look the way they do and help dentists make better financial decisions based on that data.

 It’s not enough to be skilled in mathematics, knowledgeable, or well-organized.
-Your dental accountant should not only have a respectful attitude during your interactions, he should be willing to go above and beyond to help you implement a solid business financial strategy.
+Your dental accountant should not only have a respectful attitude during your interactions, they should be willing to go above and beyond to help you implement a solid business financial strategy.

 As a professional bookkeeping and accounting company, we firmly believe these five characteristics are crucial to running a successful (and ethical!) business–both ours and yours.

-Dr. Jonathan Bradshaw of Heritage Family Dentistry came to us a year ago after being burned by a “professional” bookkeeping company who cared more about their own bottom line than handling his financials properly.
+Dr. Jonathan Bradshaw of Heritage Family Dentistry came to us over five years ago after being burned by a “professional” bookkeeping company who cared more about their own bottom line than handling his financials properly.
 Read more about how the Two Roads difference has made a positive impact on his practice.